awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library-install.md

    $ sudo service redis start
    ```

 1. Use the `build_keystore` command to build the Redis cache\.
-Enter the name and password of the [crypto user \(CU\)](hsm-users.md#crypto-user) that your [PKCS \#11 application uses for authentication](pkcs11-pin.md)\.
+Type the name and password of the [crypto user \(CU\)](hsm-users.md#crypto-user) that your [PKCS \#11 application uses for authentication](pkcs11-pin.md)\.

-   The cache is pre\-loaded with the keys that the specified CU owns and shares\.
+   The cache is preloaded with the keys that the specified CU owns and shares\.
 It is updated automatically when your application makes changes in the HSMs on behalf of the CU, such as creating or deleting keys, or changing key attributes\.
 The cache is not aware of any other keys on the HSMs\.

    ```
    $ /opt/cloudhsm/bin/build_keystore -s <CU user name> -p < CU password>